maksim-honchar/serchfield-with-news/README.md

-# Create React App example with TypeScript
+# Create React App  with TypeScript

 ## How to use